 “Each incidence of child abuse costs the public $400,533 over the course of a victim’s lifetime.”

 We are now poised to build on our profound institutional history to play an even more significant role in addressing childhood trauma throughout the state, ensuring that no child living with trauma in Colorado will ever again feel alone, abandoned, lost or broken.
-We believe that all children experiencing trauma from abuse and neglect must receive the support they deserve, and we are building Tennyson to ensure that this ambition becomes a reality.
+We believe that all children experiencing trauma from neglect and abuse must receive the support they deserve, and we are building Tennyson to ensure that this ambition becomes a reality.

 Children living with trauma, and the families supporting them, often struggle to navigate the complex web of services and finances needed to heal and reintegrate back into school and broader society.
 Unfortunately, many traumatized children bounce from service provider to service provider, often get lost in “transitions” between those service providers, and ultimately must wait for long periods of time to get the services they so desperately need.
 At the moment they need help the most, these systemic dysfunctions add additional layers of stress to already traumatized children and their families.